 Momentum for offshore wind in the Gulf is building quickly, but much work remains

-James Martin, CEO of Gulf Wind Technology, an industrial member of the consortium.
+James Martin, CEO of Gulf Wind Technology.
 Photo by Cheryl Gerber

 The various parts and pieces needed to make offshore wind a reality in the Gulf of Mexico have come into sharper focus over the last year, reports 10/12 Industry Report in its latest issue.